GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-message-list/chat-message/chat-message-layout-options-resolver.md

 #### Parameters

-  - indexPath: The index path of the cell displaying the message.
+  - `indexPath`: The index path of the cell displaying the message.
-  - channel: The channel message is related to.
+  - `channel`: The channel message is related to.
-  - messages: The list of messages in the channel.
+  - `messages`: The list of messages in the channel.
-  - appearance: The appearance theme in use.
+  - `appearance`: The appearance theme in use.

 #### Returns